0xalizk/data.visualization/README.md

 ## Massively parallel data analysis and visualization

-The code in `crunchNplot` follows a master-slaves model whereby the master loads a config file describing the task at hand (e.g. where the raw data is, plotting parameters etc) and fires up the required number of workers to each work on a certain subplot.
+The code in `parallel_jobs` follows a master-slaves model whereby the master loads a config file describing the task at hand (e.g. where the raw data is, plotting parameters etc) and fires up the required number of workers to each work on a certain subplot.
 Ultimately the result is one or more PNG files each with >=1 subplots.

 The workers can be fired up on seperate cores on a single machine or seperate nodes in a HPC (grid computing) environment using MPI.